 Demand Responsive Lighting Systems

-To enable load shifting, the Statewide CASE Team proposes allowing compliance credit for TES technologies beyond the existing chilled water systems by adding features to the compliance software for these additional systems.
-TES including phase change materials and ice storage enable a building to shift electricity use across hours of the day based on time-of-use or critical peak pricing rates and grid needs.
+To enable load shifting, the Statewide CASE Team proposes allowing compliance credit for thermal energy storage (TES) technologies beyond the existing chilled water systems by adding features to the compliance software for these additional systems.
+TES with phase change materials and ice storage enable a building to shift electricity use across hours of the day based on time-of-use or critical peak pricing rates and grid needs.
 The specific compliance options being considered include modifications to TES algorithms and compliance software to integrate the ThermalStorage:Ice:Detailed EnergyPlus object, which will allow designers to simulate the energy impacts and receive compliance credit for three additional types of TES systems that are already eligible to receive compliance credit but the software does not yet support: Ice-on-Coil Internal Melt, Ice-on-Coil External Melt, and Eutectic Salt.

 This submeasure aims to simplify and streamline requirements for demand responsive controls.
-Section 110.12(a)2 to allow for any bi-directional communication methods to be used within the building site instead of limiting the allowable communication methods to only Wi-Fi, ZigBee, BACnet, Ethernet, or hard-wiring as 2019 Title 24, Part 6 requires.
-Additionally, remove Section 110.12(a)3 and 110.12(a)4 as they either describe additional features a product can have aside from those required in a minimally compliant facility (110.12[a]3) or provide superfluous language that only adds to the complexity of the standard (110.12[a]4).
+Section 110.12(a)2 would be amended to allow for any bi-directional communication methods to be used within the building site instead of limiting the allowable communication methods to only Wi-Fi, ZigBee, BACnet, Ethernet, or hard-wiring as 2019 Title 24, Part 6 requires.
+Sections 110.12(a)3 and 110.12(a)4 would be removed in an effort to simplify code language, removing superfluous language that can be clarified in the compliance manual instead of the code language itself.

 Submeasures Moved to Future Code Cycles

 The Statewide CASE Team is no longer pursuing the proposed changes listed below.